Geology of Greece

 The geology of Greece is highly structurally complex due to its position at the junction between the European and African tectonic plates.

-Geologic history, stratigraphy & tectonics
+Geologic history, stratigraphy and tectonics

 Some of the oldest rocks in Greece are from the Paleozoic and are usually metamorphosed with no fossils.
 The Rhodope Massif spans the northern mainland, divided into amphibolite schist and gneiss, with comparatively recent granite intrusions from the Oligocene and Miocene.
 West of the Strymonas River is the Serbo-Macedonian Massif, covering the Chalkidiki Peninsula with thick marble and gneiss, with granite intrusions.

 Alpine cycle

 Alpine cycle sedimentary rocks are situated between the European hinterland in the Rhodope Massif and Serbo-Macedonian Massif and northern fore-region of the African plate.
 External zones include the Paxi Zone, encompassing the islands in the Ionian Sea with dolomitized limestone from the Jurassic and Cretaceous-Miocene marl and gypsum.
 The Ionian Zone spans much of western Greece with Triassic evaporites overlain by Jurassic neritic limestones.
 During the Toarcian, extensive block faulting differentiated the Ionian Basin.
 Extensional faults were reactivated during the Eocene Alpine orogeny.
 The Ionian Zone is thrust westward over the Preapulian Zone and overlain by molasse facies.

 The Gavrovo-Tripolis Zone underlies Crete, the Dodecanese islands and much of the western mainland.
 Bauxites indicate a dry time in the Eocene and Oligocene flysch unconformably overlies older carbonates.
 The Peloponnesus and Crete regions of the zone are overthrust on the Plattenkalk unit.
 Normal faults with four kilometers of displacement are not uncommon although folding is limited—tectonic activity picked up in the Oligocene.

 Additionally, the Olonos-Pindus Zone extends from Montenegro to Rhodes and is a deep allochthon trough, with clastic Triassic sandstone and the Drymos Limestone.